oestrich/ex_venture/docs/admin/effects.md

 }
 ```

 The amount of damage a usee will be healed for.
-This is boosted by wisdom.
+This is boosted by awareness.

 ## stats

 ```
 {
   'kind': 'stats',
-  'field': 'dexterity',
+  'field': 'agility',
   'amount': 10
 }
 ```